Greased Lightning

 Linda Lensch has been a pitching/assistant coach and clinician at Seton Hall, Kean and Stockton Universities for a combined total of 11 years.
 Kean broke into the national rankings during her time guiding the pitching staff under head coach Renee Clarke, a former USA National Team player, and two of Linda’s former Stockton pitchers were inducted into their Athletics Hall of Fame.
 She was the Head Coach at nearby Ocean County College for one rebuilding season at the club level.

-After winning the national title, Linda retired from softball and bought a kayak for her dog.
-He loved it, but he wasn’t much of a paddler.
-Soon thereafter she took up paddlesports racing (without the pup), where she competed internationally for Team USA Dragon Boat, and captured national titles in outrigger, marathon canoe and dragon boat.
+After winning the national title, Linda retired from softball to take up paddlesports racing, where she competed internationally for Team USA Dragon Boat, and captured national titles in outrigger, marathon canoe and dragon boat.
 She has raced in Italy, Hungary, Canada, Southern California, Florida, through the Tennessee Valley Gorge, the Adirondacks, and around NYC.
 She placed 6th in her division at the world indoor rowing erg championships, finishing behind a former East German Olympic rower.
 The training, discipline and experiences gained from these ventures transferred back to fastpitch when Linda returned to softball in 2020, coaching 14/16U and doing organizational training for 3 years at NJ Ruthless, also assisting at NIKE and college exposure camps, before deciding to focus solely on coaching young pitchers.
+She founded Greased Lightning Fastpitch® High-Performance Instruction LLC in 2022, hosting clinics and private lessons throughout New Jersey, and is currently based out of Adrenaline Sports Academy in South Toms River and Langan Sports in Morganville, NJ.

 Linda was the first inductee into the Union County Softball Hall of Fame in 2005.
 She was voted into the USA (formerly ASA) Softball of New Jersey Hall of Fame in 2006, where she has been on the Selection Committee for 17 years.